Michael-Burka/scrapy_parser_pep/README.md

 3. **settings.py**: Configuration file for Scrapy settings.
 4. **items.py**: Defines the data structure for scraped items.

-By following these guidelines, you can efficiently use and contribute to the PEP Parser project.

 ---

 ## Feedback and Contact